nahK994/TinyTube/README.md

    - Provides personalized video recommendations based on user behavior and preferences. 📈🎬

 5. **Video Upload Service** ⬆️📹➡️📂
-   - Manages the upload, processing, transcoding into multiple formats and storage of video files. 🖥️➡️📺
+   - Manages the uploading, transcoding into multiple formats, data replication and storage of video files. 🖥️➡️📺

 6. **Video Streaming Service** 📡🎥
    - HLS or DASH video streaming 🔄📺